ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 This is an overview page of the [[declension]] patterns for [[nouns]].
 It lists all the words and names a [[B2]] level student needs to be able to decline.

 Memorizing the [[declension]] of nouns is one of the hardest and most tedious things about learning Icelandic.
-There are about 22 basic patterns for the endings a word can take (and a handful of other irregular declensions), and you cannot know for sure what category a word falls into without already having studied its declension.
+There are about {{number of declension patterns}} basic patterns for the endings a word can take (and a handful of other irregular declensions), and you cannot know for sure what category a word falls into without already having studied its declension.
 In addition to those words ending patterns, each category can include a [[sound change]], and occasionally an additional letter pops up or disappears.

-The following table lists all the common patterns. [https://ylhyra.is/Template:Noun_declension_patterns?printable=yes Click here] for a printable version.
-You should ''not'' memorize this table, instead you should use it as a reference to get an overview over the patterns.
+The following table lists all the common patterns. [https://ylhyra.is/Template:Noun_declension_patterns?printable=yes Click here] for a printable version.<!--todo--> You should ''not'' memorize this table, instead you should use it as a reference to get an overview over the patterns.
 The most important patterns are shown in uppercase.

 {{Noun declension patterns}}